cgruver/cgruver/_pages/tutorials/tekton/tekton-basics.md

    oc logs -f my-demo-app-pod -c my-demo-app-container
    ```

-### Wait, What Just Happened?
+## Wait, What Just Happened?

 OK, that was a very quick dive right into the guts of a fairly complex example.

-Let's pause for a minute and take it apart, looking at the elements in the Task:
+Let's pause for a minute and take it apart, looking at the elements in the Task and TaskRun:

+### Task

 The Task is an example of a Kubernetes CustomResource, defined by a [CustomerResourceDefinition](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/){:target="_blank"}